When Memoir Becomes Autofiction 8-Week Zoom Workshop, Starts Wednesday, January 24th, 2024

 Instructor Victoria Costello, a published author and teacher of memoir and autofiction, will discuss how and why a writer chooses autofiction over straight memoir.
 Differences will be discussed, including creative choices, critical conventions, and readers’ expectations for each genre.

-Every class will include a brief lecture covering an aspect of craft that applies equally to memoir and autofiction, including characterization, point of view, plot, scene, setting, and dialogue.
+Every class will include a brief lecture covering a single aspect of craft that applies equally to memoir and autofiction, including voice, characterization, point of view, s structure, scene, setting, and dialogue.
+Each class will also contain a generative writing exercise, such as switching the point of view of your WIP between its main and secondary characters.
+Selected readings from published authors of autofiction, including the instructor, will be read and discussed.

 - Create a main character who begins as you but then significantly departs from you and your life.